 In general, the things you do to litter train a kitten and to litter train an adult cat are similar.
 We found that kittens usually take less effort.
 That’s because adult cats have already developed elimination behaviors.
 They already know how to go and where to go.

+Even if your pet has been an outdoor cat, it is possible to litter train them.
 For both kittens and adult cats, litter training consists of three main parts:

 - Provide an appropriate litter box.

 - Train your cat to use a litter box.

 For kittens the first part is most significant.
 This is because they connect a litter box with a place to do their business.
 Once they connect the litter box to elimination, training is straight forward.
 The third part, is mostly an older cat thing.

 Now, let’s take a closer look at those three parts in detail.
 Let’s start with the first one, providing an appropriate litter box.
 This includes setting up the litter box.